js-kyle/mincer/README.md

 [![Build Status](https://secure.travis-ci.org/nodeca/mincer.png)](http://travis-ci.org/nodeca/mincer)

-JavaScript port of Sprockets.
+JavaScript port of Sprockets (v2.4.3).
 It features same declarative dependency management (with exactly same language) for CSS and JavaScript and preprocessor pipeline.
 Mincer allows you to write assets in the languages like: CoffeeScript, LESS, Stylus.

 See [Sprockets][1] and [Mincer API Documentation][2] for more details.